tanvincible/symbios/README.md

 Alignment is not a trust fall.
 It is testable.
 Symbios systems must expose cryptographically-verifiable traces of aligned behavior and user consent.

 ## Design Commitments
-- **Modularity**: The protocol is pluggable—language-agnostic and model-agnostic.
+- **Modularity**: The protocol is pluggable — language-agnostic and model-agnostic.
 - **Open Implementation**: The reference stack will be open-source and community-driven.
-- **Runtime Enforcement**: Alignment is not static—it must be enforced dynamically and contextually.
+- **Runtime Enforcement**: Alignment is not static — it must be enforced dynamically and contextually.
 - **Interoperability**: Symbios must operate across agents, organizations, and cultures.

 ## Our Vision